 - 1. Initiate and maintain ongoing contact with assigned students and agency field instructors through email, phone, and videoconferencing according to the Field Liaison Protocol timelines. - 2.
-Serve as an expert consultant for students and agency field instructors on development of learning activities, including learning plan assignments to address required competencies and learning experiences to address students' learning goals and needs. - 3.
+Check UTK email every other day and follow up with students/agencies within 2 business days. - Serve as an expert consultant for students and agency field instructors on development of learning activities, including learning plan assignments to address required competencies and learning experiences to address students' learning goals and needs. - 4.
 Complete a detailed review of student learning plan assignments by the due date specified in the Field Liaison Protocol.
-Provide written and/or oral feedback to students and agency field instructors on relevance and substance of assignments.

-- 4. Review, approve, and sign all assigned student learning plans, evaluations, and time-sheets in IPT.
-If needed, initiate contacts with students to give feedback on quality of evidence entered Communicate within 24 hours with the student's UT field coordinator regarding any evaluation ratings below 2 in the fall semester or below 3 in the spring semester. - 5.
-Provide agency field instructors with field policy, academic curriculum information, access to an interpretation of current course content and syllabi, as needed. - 6.
+Provide written and/or oral feedback to students and agency field instructors on relevance and substance of assignments. - 5.
+Provide consultation, support, and mediation for students and field instructors to address concerns or problems in the field placement experience.
+Meet separately with students and field instructors, as needed, and facilitate additional joint meetings as outlined in the problem-solving steps in the UTCSW Field Manual. - 6.
+Conduct regular review of evidence students have entered on Learning Plans.
+If needed, initiate contacts with students to give feedback on quality of evidence entered. - 7.
+Review, approve, and sign all assigned student learning plans, evaluations, and timesheets in IPT.
+If needed, initiate contacts with students to give feedback on quality of evidence entered.
+Communicate within 24 hours with the student's UT field coordinator regarding any evaluation ratings below 2 in the fall semester or below 3 in the spring semester. - 8.
+Provide agency field instructors with field policy, academic curriculum information, access to and interpretation of current course content and syllabi, as needed. - 9.
 Meet with each assigned student and agency field instructor at least once per semester to review the learning plan, supervision structure, student learning needs, and to address any concerns of the student or agency field instructor.
-Complete and submit report forms within two weeks of each meeting. - 7.
-Provide consultation, support, and mediation for students and agency field instructors to address concerns or problems in the field placement experience.
-Meet separately with students and agency field instructors, as needed, and facilitate additional join meetings as needed as outlined in the problem-solving steps. - 8.
-Report to the Field Coordinator as needed related to progress of students in placement and any problems encountered. - 9.
+Complete and submit report forms within two weeks of each meeting. - 10.
+Report to the Field Coordinator as needed related to progress of students in placement and any problems encountered. - 11.
 Assess the quality of placement experiences and make recommendations to the UT Field Coordinator about retention of agency placement sites.